apache/gravitino/docs/manage-metadata-using-gravitino.md

 | Bucketed table      | Equal to `CLUSTERED BY` in Apache Hive, some engine may use different words to describe it.  | [Distribution](pathname:///docs/0.3.0/api/java/com/datastrato/gravitino/rel/expressions/distributions/Distribution.html) |
 | Sorted order table  | Equal to `SORTED BY` in Apache Hive, some engine may use different words to describe it.     | [SortOrder](pathname:///docs/0.3.0/api/java/com/datastrato/gravitino/rel/expressions/sorts/SortOrder.html)               |

-For More about partition, distribution and sort order, please refer to the related [doc](table-partitioning-bucketing-sort-order.md).
+For more information, please see the related document on [partitioning, bucketing, and sorting](table-partitioning-bucketing-sort-order.md).

 :::note
 The code above is an example of creating a Hive table.
 For other catalogs, the code is similar, but the supported column type, table properties may be different.
 For more details, please refer to the related doc.